Statement of Purpose

 Boothstown Medical Centre is committed to the training of all staff.

 We also recognise the benefit of supported learning for our patients and families, enhancing the ability to manage and cope with both ‘self limiting’ and long-term illness.
-Patients are provided with advice in regards to appropriate self care.
+Patients are provided with advice in regards to appropriate self-care verbally or by information leaflets.

 Access to Patient Information

-All patient information is considered to be confidential and we fully comply with the Data Protection Act.
+All patient information is considered to be confidential and we fully comply with GDPR (General Data Protection Regulation) and the Data Protection Act.
 All employees have access to this information in relation to their role and have signed a confidentiality agreement.
 Information may be shared, in confidence, with other NHS organisations in the interests of patient care.

-Confidential patient data will be shared within the healthcare team at the practice and with other healthcare professionals to whom the patient is referred.
-Those professionals have a professional and contractual duty of confidentiality.
+Confidential patient data will be shared within the healthcare team at the practice where applicable and with other healthcare professionals to whom the patient is referred.
+All professionals have a professional and contractual duty of confidentiality.

-Confidential and identifiable information relating to patients will never be disclosed to other individuals without the patient’s explicit consent, unless it is a matter of life and death, or there is a serious risk to the health and safety of the patients, or it is strongly in the public interest to do so.
+Confidential and identifiable information relating to patients will never be disclosed to other individuals without the patient’s explicit consent, exceptions to this are; life threatening, a serious threat to health and safety , it is in the public interest or a serious crime.

 In these circumstances the minimum identifiable information that is essential to serve a legal purpose may be revealed to another individual who has a legal requirement to access the data for the given purpose.